 "The Little Prince" by Antoine de Saint-Exupery is a small novella, first published in 1943 - one of the most loved and most translated books in the world (translated to over 300 languages and dialects).

-The story caught the attention of the Dare2Wow team because of the fantastic and imaginative world that it reveiles - a world of simple wisdon, true more to the children than the adults who growing older become more and more concerned with too many things that surrounds then, forgetting what really was importnat.
+The story caught the attention of the Dare2Wow team because of the fantastic and imaginative world that it reveiles - a world of simple wisdon, true more to the children than the adults who growing older become more and more concerned with the many things that surround us.
+And the end result is: not remembering what really is importnat!

-Interestingly, this theory of ours has been shared by many and in 2010 a study conducted at the North Dakota State University discovered that the secret of finding your creative-self is indeed to imagine yourself as a child.
+The Little Prince wisdom of the child's unlimitted world of imagination has been theory of ours shared by many.
+In fact in 2010 a study conducted at the North Dakota State University discovered that the secret of finding your creative-self is indeed to imagine yourself as a child.

 Students were invited to participate in the research - they were split into two - the first group was given to write a short essay: "Imagine school is cancelled for today.
 What would you do, think and feel?"
 The second group were asked to write a similar essay, but with one little difference to the question: "Imagine you are seven years old and school is cancelled for today.
 What would you do, think and feel?"
 After approximately five minutes of writing, each participant was asked to complete a version of the Torrance Test of Creative Thinking.